 - Nationwide Children’s Hospital will produce research and clinical grade AAV (viral vector) for systemically delivering the therapeutic to patients.

-Our first patient is expected to be diagnosed in 2020 while we have recently enrolled (3) additional DMD patients into the precision medicine process.
+Our first patient is expected to be dosed in 2020 while we have recently enrolled (3) additional DMD patients into the precision medicine process.

-We need the communities help to increase our capacity to treat more patients with customized therapeutics.
+We need the community’s help to increase our capacity to treat more patients with customized therapeutics.

 Find out how you can help support us: https://cureraredisease.org/help-fund-treatments/

-- We have engaged FDA to begin regulatory conversations ultimately leading into clinical trial.
+- We have engaged the FDA to begin regulatory conversations ultimately leading into clinical trial.

 The purpose of Cure Rare Disease is to end rare disease.
 There are over 7,000 different rare diseases impacting over 300 million people worldwide.